The University undertakes or participates in numerous surveys involving its students, staff and alumni, as well as community and employer groups.

 - the University will retain ownership of data collected during evaluation activities; and

 - the evaluation activity will include a process whereby the participants can submit and receive feedback.

 Approval of access is at the discretion of Education Quality.

 The University of Adelaide's survey framework sets out the University's rationale, processes and responsibilities for survey management.
 The University acknowledges the important role that surveys play in informing teaching and research activities.

 - seeks to protect the privacy of its staff and students, maintain the confidentiality of its data, and prevent its staff and students from being over-surveyed.

 - does not support external agencies using its staff and students for the collection of data.
-External agencies seeking an exception to the University position will be referred to Learning and Quality Support.
+External agencies seeking an exception to the University position will be referred to Education Quality.

 - does not support the use of email as a means of recruitment of its staff and students for survey purposes and is unable to disclose any personal information to any third party.